fsadak/RF_Project/README.md

 🧪 Bonus: If #define HEADLESS tricked you into believing you were in control, welcome to the club.
 We spent a whole week chasing a mirage.
 🧪 Reality Check: HEADLESS mode is not a mode.
 It’s a mood.
 We defined it.
 The system ignored it.
 Our tests now verify the betrayal.
+🏗️ Under construction.
+Don't download it and get yourself into trouble...